 BY: MICHAEL RODGERS, M.S.

-MICHAEL RODGERS is senior vice president, advocacy and public policy, the Catholic Health Association, Washington, DC.
+MICHAEL RODGERS is senior vice president, advocacy/public policy.

 For reprint permission, contact Betty Crosby or call (314) 253-3477.